Samia Halaby: Painting style

-Her approach to abstraction has ranged from works exploring the visual properties of the geometric still life to free-form paintings in the form of collaged pieces of canvas that are joined to create larger abstractions that are free from the stretch.
+Her approach to abstraction has ranged from works exploring the visual properties of the geometric still life to free-form paintings in the form of collaged pieces of canvas that are joined to create larger abstractions that she calls "free from the stretcher".
+Halaby describes these pieces as previously painted fragments that are cut, stitched and reformed into hanging sculptures with paint applied to both sides.
 As of 2020, her oeuvre contained more than 3,000 works, including paintings, digital media, three-dimensional hanging sculptures, artist books, drawings, and limited edition artist prints.
+Her Helixes and Cycloid series, as well as her Diagonal Flight series, are examples of her perceptual theory.

 After retiring from teaching, Halaby began experimenting with electronic art forms, teaching herself how to program Basic and C programming languages on an Amiga computer and later on a PC.
 Creating programs that would allow viewers to witness the process of live computerized painting, she enlisted the help of musicians for kinetic art performances that were inspired by jam sessions.
 Her "Kinetic Painting Group" toured extensively in the late 1990s, and video works continue to be shown across the world.